 Through the summer of 2004, four consultants from Theseus, the mid-career MBA programme of what is now the EDHEC grande école, took as their capstone project the task to fundamentally develop the project methodology.
 They compared the financial performance of 33 listed ICT firms with their AR performance.
 They found that the shares of firms with above-average AR had a two-year year return that was around 267% that of those with below-average AR (16% growth rather than 6%).
 Firms with AR programs in the top 20% had a 2 year return of 38.5%.
 The survey showed the danger for vendors of information asymmetry, and the survey has since then focused on analysts’ information needs.

-Ian Scott appointed as the research methodologist for both studies.
+Ian Scott was appointed as the research methodologist for both studies.

-This allowed the survey to qualitatively advance by building in more telephone interviews with analysts.
+This allowed the survey to advance qualitatively by conducting more telephone interviews with analysts.
 This produced expected and unexpected benefits.

 Predictably, the interviews gave much greater insight into analysts’ feelings about AR programs.